 6. THCV

 THCV is also known as tetrahydrocannabivarin, is like THC’s cousin.
 They are similar, but THCV has fewer carbon atoms than THC.
 THCV is an analog of THC.
 The way THCV works is that it binds to both CB1 and CB2 receptors; the way it binds depends on the dose.
-The benefits of THCV are still being researched.
+The potential of THCV are still being researched.

 Strains of cannabis that are high in THCV were originally found in Pakistan, India, Afghanistan, Thailand, and China.